ssb-junkyard/ssb-replication-limiter/README.md

 > Configure and prioritise ebt replication for ssb

 [ssb-ebt](https://github.com/ssbc/ssb-ebt) only exposes an api to stop or start replication of a feed.
-This module wraps it so you can control the maximum number of simultaneous downloads and prioritise who gets replicated first.
+This module enhances it so you can control the maximum number of simultaneous downloads and prioritise who gets replicated first.

 ## Now:

-  - Track how far behind all feeds are.
+  - [x] Track how far behind all feeds are.
 If they are a long way behind then you have to do a lot of downloading so trigger special mode.
-  - Set a threshold to trigger special mode that limits the number of feeds being replicated at once.
+  - [x] Set a threshold to trigger special mode that limits the number of feeds being replicated at once.
-  - Set the max number of feeds to download at once when in special mode.
+  - [x] Set the max number of feeds to download at once when in special mode.
+  - [ ] Expose a mode obs so you can know when it's in limited mode.
-  - Prioritising order of who to replicate first.
+  - [ ] Prioritising order of who to replicate first.

-## Later:

-- Things you might want to know about replication:

-- You might also want to show the status of certain feeds if you're uploading or downloading them.

-- You might want to show when your feed has been replicated to _at least one_ other peer.
-This is useful if you're about to go offline but want to make sure you latest is propagating out into the scuttle-verse.

-- There's a special case too.
-If you destroy your database locally and have to re-download it from the network then:
-  - You want to see status information about that.
-  - If you append to your feed before it's done then you fork your feed (which is _bad_).
-  - Replication could just wait until your entire feed is down before replication anyone else.
-  - (note to self: Mix has done work on this for ticktack)
+  - [ ] Don't pause feeds that are synced with us.
+That way we can still get their updates.

 ## API